Brondo765/New-Member-Bot/README.md

 # New-member-bot
 Discord bot which adds a new member to a specified role within the server.

-***Note: This bot requires a hosting machine in order to fulfill its duties.***
+***Note: This bot requires a machine connected to the internet in order to fulfill its duties.***

 ***It will NOT appear online immeditately when added to a server!***